-- Select [Power Saving], then press the button. - Press the ▲▼ buttons to select [Auto Power Down], then use the ◀▶ buttons to select [Off]. - If you set the Power Saving function to [Off], be careful not to forget to turn off the camera after use.
+- Select [Power Saving], then press the model button. - Press the A buttons or turn the indication of the dial to select [Auto Power Down], then use the buttons to select [Off]. - If you set the Power Saving function to [Off], be careful not to forget to turn off the camera after use.